evanodell/evanodell.com/projects/datasets/hansard-data/index.md

 ## [Download from Zenodo](https://doi.org/10.5281/zenodo.780985)

-A public dataset of speeches in the Hansard, stored as a [tibble](https://cran.r-project.org/package=tibble) class in RDS files, for the [R programming language](https://cran.r-project.org/), and also available as CSV files.
-If you would like other formats please [get in touch](mailto:evanodell91@gmail.com).
-The dataset provides information on every speech made in the House of Commons between the parliament returned from the 1979 general election and the dissolution of parliament for the 2017 general election, with information on the speaking MP, their party, gender, birthdate[^1], starting and finishing dates as an MP, and age at the time of the speech.
+A public dataset of speeches in the Hansard, stored as a [tibble](https://cran.r-project.org/package=tibble) class in RDS files, for the [R programming language](https://cran.r-project.org/), and also available in CSV format.[^1] The dataset provides information on every speech made in the House of Commons between the parliament returned from the 1979 general election and the dissolution of parliament for the 2017 general election, with information on the speaking MP, their party, gender, birthdate[^2], starting and finishing dates as an MP, and age at the time of the speech.
 The dataset also includes all speeches made from 1936 to the dissolution of parliament for the 1979 general election.
 The post-1979 election dataset is labelled `hansard_senti_post_V21` and the pre-1979 election dataset is labelled `hansard_senti_pre_V21`.

 Documentation on previous versions of this dataset can be found [here](https://evanodell.com/projects/datasets/hansard-data/archive/v2)

 The `hansard_senti_post_V21` dataset contains 2,234,059 speeches and 404,581,972 words.
 The `hansard_senti_pre_V21` dataset contains 2,977,461 speeches and 413,044,716 words.
 It can be accessed through [Zenodo](https://zenodo.org/record/579712), and is distributed under a Creative Commons 4.0 BY-SA licence.
-The latest version, V2.1, includes includes an additional sentiment library ([see below](/datasets/hansard-data/#sentiment-classification-methods)) with six different libraries and the same methods of calculation used for each library and corrects several misidentified speeches.
-It also includes all speeches up to the dissolution of parliament for the 2017 General Election.
+The latest version, V2.1, includes includes an additional sentiment library, resulting in six different lexical libraries ([see below](/datasets/hansard-data/#sentiment-classification-methods), all using the same methods of calculation.
+Several duplicate speeches were also identified and removed.

 ## Changes in V2.1